 The potential benefits of CBD give it an outstanding profile.
-The organic compound is generally safe for use and that’s why a lot of people love it.
+The organic compound is generally safe for use, and that’s why many people love it.
 But even with the many benefits of CBD oil, it can still result in unwanted health effects.
 The most common ones normally include:

 Some CBD products contain supplements that cause digestive issues.
-A research done by the FDA indicates that using products with this compound can result in changes in appetite, nausea, vomiting, and sometimes diarrhea.
+Research done by the FDA indicates that using products with this compound can result in changes in appetite, nausea, vomiting, and sometimes diarrhea.

 Tiredness and Fatigue

-High amounts of CBD in the system is what normally leads to fatigue.
+High amounts of CBD in the system are what normally lead to fatigue.
 Research studies show that when you take high doses of this compound, you will end up feeling sleepy.
 It is believed that the “sleeping” effect is similar to what normally leads to fatigue.
-So, in case you are operating heavy machines or you are a driver, then don’t take it.
+So, in case you are operating heavy machines, or you are a driver, then don’t take it.

 A Weak Immune System